 Then, of course, there’s an entirely different conversation to be had about what actually makes a pilot a professional and how big a part their appearance should or should not play in that.

 Let’s save that discussion for another day and examine why things are the way they are.
 What can be agreed is that there’s a cultural expectation that has been built up over a century of aviation history.
 And it’s generally not in the airline’s interest to change that very much.

 To trace the roots of today’s pilot dress codes, you’d have to look back to the origins of the modern pilot.
 For decades, most experienced pilots came from the military.
 As a result, the airline industry has long taken cues from military aviators.

 The “fly boys” came home from the war and brought the pilot image with them.
-Leather bomber jackets, military-issued sunglasses, short haircuts, perpetually clean-shaven faces, and no visible tattoos have been the hallmarks of the look of the professional pilot for a century.
+Leather bomber jackets, aviator sunglasses, short haircuts, perpetually clean-shaven faces, and no visible tattoos have been the hallmarks of the look of the professional pilot for a century.

 Some of these things trace their origins to much older Navy and Army dress and conduct codes.
 Others are matters of practicality.

 For example, some believe the oil in a man’s bread could pose a fire risk when breathing with oxygen masks.
 And the issue of getting a good seal on an oxygen mask, which might be less likely if the pilot sports a long beard, is another theory that pops up often.

 Pilots are an airline’s most visible and impactful first impression.
 To comfort a nervous flying public and instill trust in their skills, they should look and play the part of the consummate professional pilot.
 They must wear a recognizable uniform and be meticulously groomed to a high standard.